drmanalo/charge-events/README.md

 $ make dev-docker
 $ make dev-gotooling
 ```
-Then follow instructions above for Telepresence.
+Then follow below instructions for Telepresence.

 If you are a windows user with brew, run these commands:
 ```